Do you need a White Paper written?

 Want to claim your domain over the market?

 Become a trusted authority in your industry.
 A white paper can position your company as the leader in the market, establish credibility, and build your brand.
 You can send your white paper to trade publications or the media, include it in your press kit, or use it to educate your own sales force and affiliates.

 It can be quite difficult for you to achieve market share dominance if your competitor has a white paper and you don’t.
-Be a leader, get a white paper out
+Be a leader, get one going today!

 A white paper can be your solution.

-We can help with your white paper problem.
-You can expect us to interview industry experts, propose drafts to them for review and analysis, and collate all the results.
-Then we write the final draft for your review.
+I can help with your writing problem.
+You can expect me to interview industry experts, propose drafts to them for review & analysis, and collate all the results.
+Then I write the final draft for your review.

-Good white paper copy will cost between $3,000 to $6,500, depending on a variety of factors including complexity, expert availability, and established competitive positioning.
+With time, there is also cost.
+Good writing for this type of content will cost between $3,000 to $6,500, depending on a variety of factors.
+Those factors include topic complexity, expert availability, and established competitive positioning.

 To return to the previous page, simply close this page tab.